The Separability Problem in Quantum Mechanics: Insights from Research on Axiomatics and Human Language: State, properties and the first axiom: completeness

 It is important to note that one cannot always find a yes-no measurement able to test the disjunction of a subset of properties, hence it will not always be an operationally defined property, whereas this is always the case for a conjunction property (see the next section).
 More precisely, when we only consider testable properties, the above special type of supremum is indeed equivalent to a logical disjunction property, but in general it will not be the case.

 Note also that, although we have described the completeness of the partially ordered set of properties, for the `stronger than’ partial order relation, as the first axiom, in fact, as we have seen, in the Geneva-Brussels formalism it is a theorem.
-The reason why it is generally mentioned as an axiom is because, in addition to the Geneva-Brussels formalism, these notions are also of interest to the broader field of \emph{quantum logic}, for which, in the absence of an operational approach, the completeness of the lattice of properties is necessarily to be presented as an axiom.
+The reason why it is generally mentioned as an axiom is because, in addition to the Geneva-Brussels formalism, these notions are also of interest to the broader field of \emph{quantum logic},\footnote{Quantum logic is a formal logical system that considers propositions as subspaces of a Hilbert space.
+This results in a specific calculus of propositions different from classical logic, in that some well-known principles, like the law of distributivity, no longer apply.
+Quantum logic can nevertheless be considered a genuine logic if we take logic as a tool for structuring reasoning within a specific domain.
+From this point of view, it provides a coherent system for reasoning about quantum entities, just as classical logic provides a coherent system for reasoning about macroscopic and deterministic entities.} for which, in the absence of an operational approach, the completeness of the lattice of properties is necessarily to be presented as an axiom.